Faculty and Staff

 If you think the safety of a student (or someone else at the college) is at risk due to a mental health issue, contact someone at the College immediately.
 If it’s an imminent crisis, contact Campus Safety at 503-768-7777.

 If there is serious concern but not necessarily imminent risk, contact the Counseling Service at 503-768-7160 during daytime working hours: 8:30 a.m.-noon, 1-4:30 p.m. when undergraduate classes are in session.
 (Note that summer hours are more limited.)
 If it is outside working hours and your situation cannot wait, contact Campus Safety at 503-768-7777.
+If you are concerned about a student after hours or are unable to connect with a counseling staff member, please contact our 24-hour crisis counseling service at 503-265-7804.

 More information about after-hours support for medical or psychological crises is available here.